Gavin-Steele/remind-me/README.md

 2. There is no styling applied to the extension so it looks ugly

 Note: The extension runs from the local folder on your computer, so if you edit or remove those files, the extension will stop working.

+**This is a personal project, used to help me learn how to solve problems with code.
+This extension is not listed by me on any extension marketplace.**